 This makes topspin forehands that much easier to perform, not to mention more effective.

-Rounding out the specs are the Synapse’s fiberglass (textured) paddle face and polypropylene core.
+Rounding out the specs are the Response’s graphite (textured) paddle face and polypropylene core.

-These two paddle specs give the Synapse it’s touch, power and accuracy.
+These two paddle specs give this paddle it’s touch, power and accuracy.

-What separates the Synapse from Prince’s more advanced paddles is the paddle core.
-While the Synapse uses polypropylene, the Response Pro and Spectrum Pro both use higher grades of Polymer and in a honeycomb shape across the paddle face.
+What separates this paddle from Prince’s more advanced paddles is the paddle core.
+While the Response Graphite uses polypropylene, the Response Pro and Spectrum Pro both use higher grades of Polymer and in a honeycomb shape across the paddle face.

 This honeycomb shape for the polymer core gives the paddle fewer dead-spots and a bigger overall sweet spot.

-You just don’t get that with the $50 Synapse.
+You just don’t get that with the less expensive Response Graphite.

 Editor’s Note: The $50 paddle from HEAD below does have a honeycomb core.
 Keep reading to learn more.

-In terms of paddle weight, the Synapse comes in at an average weight of 7.6 ounces.
+In terms of paddle weight, the Response Graphite comes in at an average weight of 7.6 ounces.
 This is on the lighter side but a good starter weight for a beginner.

-Editor's Note: if you're willing to pay a premium price, click here for my review of the best paddle on the market today.
+Editor’s Note: If you’re willing to pay a premium price, click here for my comprehensive play-tested breakdown of the best paddles on the market today.